jaguado/admin-inmuebles/template/README.md

 * User session will be stored in auth.service and will use the same user object for social and for integrated login
 * Docker ready
 * Heroku ready
+* Multilanguage feature enabled so all text must be on 'template\src\assets\i18n' folder

+### Next features

+* Customer on boarding
+* Condos selection screen
+* Common menu and user profile